Jean's Bible Study Topics of the New Testament

 Mk 1,23-26

-· (146b) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Demon possession Ø Human state Ø Their behavior Ø Epilepsy
+(146b) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Demon possession >> Human state >> Their behavior >> Epilepsy

-· (182j) Works of the devil Ø The origin of lawlessness Ø Deception Ø Being deceptive with people Ø Telling the truth with an evil motive -- These verses go with verse 34.
-Jesus didn't let the demon speak or give glory to God by addressing Him as the "holy one of God" for two reasons: He didn't want His identity as the Son of God to become common knowledge, and He didn't want the demon to confuse the bystanders.
-He didn't want His identity splashed around because people would have distorted their concept of Him even more than they did without knowledge, and He didn't want demons preaching the gospel because they are incapable of telling the truth.
-As in this very example, if Satan were to speak the truth it would still be a lie, because he is the opposite of God who is the truth, and he has motives of destruction in everything he says and does.
-Simply, his identity as the "liar and the father of lies" will not allow him to speak the truth.
+(182j) Works of the devil >> The origin of lawlessness >> Deception >> Being deceptive with people >> Telling the truth with an evil motive -- These verses go with verse 34.
+According to this verse, some of the first miracles of healing were casting out demons.
+Note that Jesus did not pursue the demon, but the demon pursued Jesus and initiated His ministry of healing, being an example of Satan and the demons undoing themselves.
+Had the demon remained quiet, Jesus may had passed without incident.
+Jesus didn't let the demon speak as if to give glory to God, because He didn't want His identity as the Son of God divulged by demons.
+He didn't want demons preaching the gospel because they are incapable of telling the truth.
+If Satan were to speak the truth it would still be a lie, because he is the opposite of Christ who is the truth, and he has motives of destruction in everything he says and does.
+Simply put, his identity as the "liar and the father of lies" will not allow him to speak the truth.
 The only way this demon can give glory to God is to come out of the man he possessed at Jesus' word.

 Mk 1-23